 - Grate the onion and mix it with the egg.

-- Place the grated potatoes in a clean tea towel and squeeze the excess moisture out.
-(Don't stress yourself out doing this, just get most of it.)
+- Place the grated potatoes in a clean tea towel and squeeze the excess moisture out as best you can.

 - Mix the grated, squeezed potatoes with the onion/egg mixture.
-(I use my hands for this to make sure the egg gets pretty evenly disbursed.)
+(I use my hands for this to make sure the egg is evenly disbursed.)

 - Liberally oil two 12-cup muffin pans.

 - Pack in the potato mix to each muffin cup so that it is about 1/3 full.
-(You should get 18-24 latkes.)
+(You should get about 24 latkes.)

-- Bake the latkes for 35-40 minutes until tops are golden (see below).
+- Bake the latkes for 40-45 minutes until tops are golden.